prettyHello/TikZOverflow/team/Histoires.md

 - In addition, the user can select a project to open it and enter in the edit mode or to change its title.
 When a project is in edit mode, the system keeps track of all changes made and automatically records them when the file itself is closed.

 **Tasks:**

-- Create a view to manage projects.
-- Create a new project.
-- Edit an existing project.
-- Delete an existing project.

 **Extra Tasks:**